timgit/pg-boss/docs/configuration.md

 ### Job archive options

+> Please note the term **"archive"** used in pg-boss actually results in completed jobs being **removed** from the job table to keep performance and capacity under control.
+If you need to keep old jobs, you should set the `archiveCompletedJobsEvery` setting large enough to allow yourself a window of opportunity to grab them ahead of their scheduled removal.

 * **archiveCompletedJobsEvery**, string, [PostgreSQL interval](https://www.postgresql.org/docs/9.5/static/datatype-datetime.html#DATATYPE-INTERVAL-INPUT)

     Default: "1 day".
 When jobs become eligible for archive after completion.